jaredhanson/www.oauth2orize.org/books/concepts/oauth2/use-case.md

 also indicate what _scope_ of access Budgetify is allowed.
 In this instance, Budgetify's access can be restricted to only reading transactions, excluding unnecessary permissions such as making transfers.
-The permitted scope is captured in the Budgetify's application-specific access token, avoiding the overly broad access that would otherwise have been allowed if Alice were to have shared her password.
+The permitted scope is captured in Budgetify's application-specific access token, avoiding the overly broad access that would otherwise have been allowed if Alice were to have shared her password.

 In OAuth 2.0, applications such as Budgetify are referred to as _clients_,  APIs such as Alpha Bank's API are referred to as _resource servers_, and users such